 Tips to Consider While Selecting Your Examiner

 The process of selecting an external examiner is not as difficult as it may seem.
 It’s likely you have already known your examiner during your literature review.

-Here we discuss top 5 things to consider while selecting your PhD external examiner.
+Here we discuss the top 5 things to consider while selecting your PhD external examiner.

 1. Expertise in Your Research Area

-Researchers involved in similar topics can only be considered as experts to judge your work.
+Only researchers involved in similar topics can be considered as experts to judge your work.
 Therefore, you must begin with making a list of academic authors within your research domain and find them on different social networking platforms such as LinkedIn, ResearchGate, Academia.edu, Altmetric, Google Scholar, Mendeley, etc. Use this information to make a short document for your supervisor’s and department’s consideration.
-Include your rationale for why would they be a good examiner.
+Include your rationale for why they would be a good examiner.
 It’s better to submit the examiner profile document to your supervisor at least six months before you plan to submit your thesis.

 In an exceptional situation, finding a conversant examiner may get difficult if your research aims to cover multiple topics.
-In such case, choose examiners striking a balance, aiming to cover at least a couple of the most important areas that you refer to in your thesis.
+In such case, choose examiners striking a balance, with the aim to cover at least a couple of the most important areas that you refer to in your thesis.

 2. Beware of Conflict of Interest

 Conflict of interest guidelines are set to protect candidates, examiners, and the university from potential negative perceptions during the PhD thesis examination.
 Even if the external examiner has no conflict of interest with you, they may have one with the institution or the supervisor.
 As a researcher, you may have made connections with several people from your field.
 Existence of a conflict of interest does not directly prevent a potential examiner from being approved as a thesis examiner.
 You may make your supervisor aware of such connections and networks—it’s up to them to decide if the relationship constitutes a conflict of interest or not.